Madsir/madsirstudio.github.io/README.md

 Madsir Studio presents ...

-#Games:
+GAMES

     Remote Agent Radio: Secret radio messages and gaming music by CR Bird's Toilet Noise | Translate the morse code message in each radio broadcast and use the answer as a key to decrypt the cryptogram in the RAR broadcast's description.
 Each code you decrypt reveals a hint about the upcoming game Remote Agent by Madsir Studio.

 Calculation Boogie: a math practice game with good music and cute chinchillas.